joshanthony/joshanthony/README.md

 #### NOW

-- 💬 Looking to collaborate on **meaningful** projects
+- 💬 Always keen to discuss new projects and ideas
-- 🌱 Learning **data science**, **machine learning** and **infrastructure**
+- 🌱 Currently learning **data science**, **machine learning** and **infrastructure**

 #### BIO

-- 🏢 Software developer at one of Australia's largest investment funds, serving 2+ million customers
+- 🏢 Full stack developer at one of Australia's largest investment funds, serving 2+ million customers
 - 🚀 Co-founded subscription website support business **Outora**
 - 🎓 **Bachelor of Computer Science** with distinction at Deakin University
-- ⚙️ I work with C# .NET, JavaScript, React, Node.js, Python, Django, Microsoft Azure and more
+- ☁️ Certified Microsoft Azure Developer Associate
-- ☁️ Microsoft Azure certified
+- ⚙️ Working with C# .NET, JavaScript, React, Node.js, Python, Microsoft Azure and more
 - 📫 Reach me at josh (at) joshanthony.net